allejo/php-vcr-sanitizer/README.md

 - `request.ignoreHostname` - When set to true, the hostname in URLs inside of the Request will be replaced with `[]` in the `url` field and the `Host` in the headers will be set to null.
 - `request.ignoreQueryFields` - Define which GET parameters in your URL to completely strip out of your recordings.
 - `request.ignoreHeaders` - Define the headers in your recording that will automatically be set to null in your recordings.
-A wildcard may be used to strip all headers from the request.
+Using an asterisk (i.e. `*`) in the array can be used to strip all headers from the request.
 - `request.bodyScrubbers` - An array of callbacks that will have the request body available as a string.
 Each callback **must** return the modified body.
 The callbacks are called consecutively in the order they appear in this array and the value from one callback propagates to the next.
 - `request.postFieldScrubbers` - An array of callbacks that will have the request post fields available as an array.
 Each callback **must** return the modified post fields array.
 The callbacks are called consecutively in the order they appear in this array and the value from one callback propagates to the next.